dbm-network/mods/README.md

 - After downloading open DBM
 - Click on Project
 - Click on Open Actions Directory
+- Go one folder back, you should be at /steamapps/common/Discord Bot Maker
 - Now copy all files you downloaded out of the zip file
 - Paste all files you downloaded and overwrite all existing